dvitanov/lorevc/docs/phase-ii-fundraising/soon-but-not-yet/common-investor-replies.md

 :::tip Summary

-****
+**In this section, I discuss common situations that arise after the introduction has been made such as a quick and excited response, silence, redirecting to others, and requesting materials before the meeting.**

 :::

-In this section, I discuss common situations that arise after the introduction has been made.

 ### Quick and Excited Response